 Journaling to Reduce Stress

-Journaling is a powerful tool for reducing stress and managing anxiety.
+Journaling can be a powerful tool for reducing stress and managing anxiety before, during, and after divorce.

 As a huge fan of journaling, I can attest firsthand to how it can help move you from feeling anxious to feeling optimistic.
 We can’t change so many external events and challenges in our lives, but what we can shift is how we feel and think about the circumstances.